Evening

 The answer, apparently, is yes.
 Given sufficient rest, given release from chronic threat, given time for the nervous system to recalibrate, the capacity returns.

 Arnsten’s research on stress and prefrontal function helps me understand why.
-When the nervous system operates in a defensive state for extended periods, blood flow and glucose are redirected away from the prefrontal cortex—the part of the brain responsible for complex thinking, toward more primitive structures involved in survival.
+When the nervous system operates in a defensive state for extended periods, blood flow and glucose are redirected away from the prefrontal cortex, the part of the brain responsible for complex thinking, toward more primitive structures involved in survival.
 This is adaptive in the short term.
-You do not need a nuanced analysis when facing immediate danger.
+Nuanced analysis is useless when facing immediate danger.
 You need fast, automatic responses.

 But when the threat becomes chronic, when the nervous system never gets the signal that it is safe to stand down, those executive functions simply go offline.
-Not diminished—offline.
+Offline.
+Temporarily unavailable.
 The biological infrastructure that supports complex thought is taken out of commission to conserve resources for survival.

 These ten days have convinced my nervous system that the emergency is over.
 Those resources can be redirected back toward thinking, toward curiosity, toward engagement with ideas.